thinktecture-labs/smart-form-filler/README.md

 ## Run this project

-The demo project is configured to use OpenAI by default.
+Before running the demo, you will need to set some keys:

-You can also use another OpenAI-compatible provider (e.g., Groq).
+- Groq API key in the environment variable `GROQ_API_KEY`

-Before running the demo, you will need to set your OpenAI key by using the environment variable `OPENAI_API_KEY`.
+- OpenAI API key in the environment variable `OPENAI_API_KEY`
-Use the same variable to set your API key for any other OpenAI-compatible provider.
+- Mistral AI API key in the environment variable `MISTRAL_API_KEY`

 Run `npm start`.